sybillan/Regression-with-WallStreetBets/Regression-Modeling-with-WSB-and-GME.md

     ## 5 2021-01-08 18.18 18.30 17.08 17.69     17.69  6482000
     ## 6 2021-01-11 19.41 20.65 19.01 19.94     19.94 14908000

-WSB data for feature ‘title’ has multiple errors in punctuation including “,”, “;”, “.”, “/”, "“, and also, notoriously, the csv delimiter”\|" in title text.
-We are using gsub for eliminating delimiters from the title column.
+WSB data for feature ‘title’ has punctuation in text including “,”, “;”, “.”, “/”, "“, and also, notoriously, the csv delimiter”\|" in title text.
+We are using gsub for eliminating delimiters from the title.
 Thanks to \[MLane@Kaggle\] for providing the Data Cleaning algorithm.

 ``` r
 dataset1$title = gsub(pattern = "\\,",".",dataset1$title)